By train the journey from Nha Trang to Hue is scheduled to take from 13 to 14 hours depending upon which train you take.

-Train Times to Hue
+Train Times from Nha Trang to Hue

-Buy Train Tickets to Hue
+Buy Tickets from Nha Trang to Hue

-Location of Nha Trang Station
+Location of Nha Trang Train Station

-Location of Hue Station
+Location of Hue Train Station

 Imperial City in Hue

 The Imperial City is open daily from 07:00 to 17:30 and the entrance fee is 150,000 VND ($6.6 USD) for adults and 75,000 VND ($3.3 USD) for children.

 Unfortunately, not much of the original city remains following fierce fighting between American and Vietnam forces in 1967.
 Out of more than 160 buildings only 10 remained intact thereafter.
-Despite the near complete destruction of the city there are still impressive things to see there, and more recently the Vietnam authorities have started to make efforts to improve visitors experiences by restoring the city and recreating scenes from city life back in the 1800s with ceremonial changing of the Imperial Guards and similar rituals being performed by actors and musicians.
-The 3 main things to see at the Imperial City are:
+Despite the near complete destruction of the city there are still impressive things to see there, and more the Vietnamese authorities have made a lot of effort to improve visitors experiences.
+This includes restoring the city and recreating scenes from city life back in the 1800s with ceremonial changing of the Imperial Guards and similar rituals being performed by actors and musicians.

 - The Thai Hoa Palace: Once the Emperor’s coronation hall.
 This is the largest building that remains intact.